dayton-outar/shillings/docs/MARKETING/PLANNING.md

  >
  > Now it’s time to boil everything you’ve discovered so far into one simple statement that defines your target market.
 This is actually the first step in creating a **brand positioning statement**, but that’s a project for another day.
 For now, let’s stick to creating a statement that clearly defines your target market.
  >
+ > For example, here’s Zipcar’s brand positioning statement, as cited in the classic marketing text Kellogg on Marketing.
+We’re interested in the first part of the statement, which defines the target market:
+ >
  > “To **urban-dwelling, educated, techno-savvy consumers who worry about the environment** that future generations will inherit, Zipcar is the car-sharing service that lets you save money and reduce your carbon footprint, making you feel you’ve made a smart, responsible choice that demonstrates your commitment to protecting the environment.”

 ## 3. Goals